Training Ice is time set aside specifically for figure skaters, instructors, and private lessons

-Basic Ice Usage and Free Skating Etiquette Safety Rules
+Basic Ice Usage and Skating Etiquette Safety Rules

-- Masks are recommended on training ice sessions; coaches
+Masks are recommended but not required for training ice session

 The maximum number of skaters will be allowed on the ice for each session, depending on session size and level.

 No breakable containers are allowed rink side.
 Drinks are allowed on or below the railing.
 Food is not permitted near the rail or on the ice.